 The Board is accountable to the shareholders and the Directors are aware of the Company's business as well as their duties at law which require them to act in good faith and the best interests of the Company and to comply with the Catalist Rules.
 The Directors have each signed the respective undertaking in the form set out in Appendix 7H of the Catalist Rules to undertake to use their best endeavours to comply with the Catalist Rules and to procure that the Company shall so comply.
-The Directors have also procured a similar undertaking by the Chief Executive Officer and the Group Financial Controller in their capacity as Executive Officers for FY2023.
+The Directors have also procured similar undertakings from the Chief Executive Officer and the Chief Financial Officer in their capacity as Executive Officers for FY2024.